microbus-io/fabric/README.md

 ## 🚌 Introduction

 A microservice architecture is essential for addressing the technical and organizational scalability challenges of a business as it scales.
-Without such architecture, the complexity of the codebase will grow to a point where the engineering team can no longer innovate and collaborate efficiently.
-In most likelihood the entire solution will have to be rewritten at a critical point of the business - when it is growing rapidly - and at a prohibitive cost.
+Without microservices, the complexity of a monolithic codebase often grows to a point where the engineering team can no longer innovate and collaborate efficiently.
+In most likelihood the entire solution will have to be rewritten at a critical point of the business - when it is growing rapidly - and at prohibitive cost.
 Investing in microservices from the get-go is a wise investment that mitigates this upside risk.

 Building and operating microservices at scale, however, is quite difficult and beyond the skills of most engineering teams.
 It's easy to spin up one web server and call it a microservice but things get exponentially more complicated the more microservices are added to the mix.
 Many teams at some point either call it quits and stop adding microservices, or introduce complex tooling such as service meshes to help manage the complexity.
 Adding complexity to solve complexity is a self-defeating strategy: the chickens eventually come home to roost.

-`Microbus` takes a novel approach to the development, testing, deployment and troubleshooting of microservices, and eliminates much of the complexity of the conventional practice. `Microbus` is a holistic framework that packages together best-in-class OSS technologies, tooling and best practices into a cohesive engineering experience that elevates productivity up to 4x.
+`Microbus` takes a novel approach to the development, testing, deployment and troubleshooting of microservices, and eliminates much of the complexity of the conventional practice. `Microbus` is a holistic open source framework that combines best-in-class OSS, tooling and best practices into a dramatically-simplified engineering experience that boosts productivity 4x.

 `Microbus` is the culmination of a decade of research and has been successfully battle-tested in production settings running SaaS solutions comprising many dozens of microservices.